Geospatial Data in R

 scale_alpha(range = c(0.00, 0.5), guide = FALSE) +

 Notice that until now, we got significant mileage out of our explorations, even without invoking any geospatial predicates or topological relations.
 More often than not, the x-y location of point is largely unimportant.
+They may be useful for visualisation and geographic context, but they don’t provide any information during the analysis phase.
 For example, it might be more useful to explore which stations are popular at different days of the week and then plot them to see if there are patterns.

 numtrips_start_station <- diffdesttrips %>%